dubblebrick/TR3_AccurateIGT/README.md

 # Accurate IGT
-A patch for The Room Three that pauses the in-game timer during loading screens.
+A BepInEx plugin for The Room Three that pauses the in-game timer during loading screens.

 ## Installation
 Download and install the latest stable release of [BepInEx 5](https://github.com/BepInEx/BepInEx/releases/latest) (x86) to the game's installed directory (default for Steam on Windows is `%localappdata%\steam\steamapps\common\TheRoomThree`), then place Accurate_IGT.dll in the `BepInEx\plugins` directory.